 I’m a mother of two, school aged children.
-Neither of them are at an age where they can be left alone, so when they aren’t in school, there’s a need for an adult to supervise the kids.
+Neither of them are old enough to be left alone.
+Which means, when they aren’t in school, adult supervision is required.
 I’m the adult handling my children.
 Some support used to be provided, when absolutely necessary, from my parents.
 However, now that mom’s had her stroke, that’s just not possible.
 Finding a trusted friend, to send the kids home to, isn’t always an easy task.
 It means, I opt out of even more opportunities.
-When the support isn’t always plentiful, you do what has to be done.
+Support isn’t always plentiful, so I do what I need to do.

 It’s a lot to juggle in this circus, and most days, I’m pretty damn good at keeping all those pins in the air.
 Do the pins drop on my head sometimes, sure.
 However, as long as the kids thrive in this life I’ve provided for them, I keep adding more pins to the juggling, and see if we can amp this shit up.

-Success is measured in different ways, and I believe I’m successful.
+There’s different ways to measure success.
+I believe I’m successful.
 No doubt.
 Would I like to increase my income, yes.
 Will I?
 Of course, because I truly believe my time will come when the time is right.
 I’m PREPARED for it, I’ve got the skills for it, and my “good luck” will come for me.
 Truly, the harder I work, the more “good luck” shows up for me in a variety of ways.
 I have no doubt the timing will all fall into place, and success measured in monetary gains, will come.

 For now?
 I’m a huge success as a mom, and for me, that’s working for me.
-Don’t get it twisted, monetary success is needed, and wanted, though!
+Don’t get it twisted.
+Monetary success is important!
 Even with less support for me, when it comes to the kids, brands “get me,” and go the extra mile to work with me.
 Fingers crossed, more will!